tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/supported-map-types.md

 >In Mapbox, each map type supports numerous paint properties that control visual details such as color, size, blur, etc. To customize a map beyond its default form, simply pass in any paint property supported by Mapbox. ([Mapbox layers docs](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/))

 >**w01**
->The color paint property for all map types should ALWAYS be specified or nothing will be rendered.
+>As the default color for all map types is black, the color paint property (e.g `fill-color`, `circle-color`, etc.) for all map types should ALWAYS be specified.

 ## Map Types
 5 map types are supported in this project.
 Each map type has preset default styling applied which is listed in the file `mapConfig.js` located at `/src/assets/configs/mapbox`.
 Several maps also support preset variations to the default styling.
 This is achieved by specifying the size or icon parameters in the map config.

 ### Circle
-The circle map type renders points as circles on the map.
-Size variations include `small` and `big`.
-Icon variations include `heatmap` which blurs the dots to create a heatmap-like effect when zoomed out.
+The circle map type renders points as circles on the map. `Size` variations include `small` and `big`. `Icon` variations include `heatmap` which blurs the dots to create a heatmap-like effect when zoomed out.

 ### Fill
 The fill map type renders polygons onto the map.
 There are no preset variations.